smileidentity/web-client/packages/components/document-capture/README.md

 ### DocumentCapture Web Component Attributes

-You can use a mixture of the following attributes to configure the behaviour of the component.
+You can use a mixture of the following attributes to configure the behavior of the component.

-### hide-instructions
+#### hide-instructions

 This attribute, when present, hides the instructions for the document capture process.
 It does not require a value.